kubernetes/kubernetes/docs/proposals/storage_secrets.md

 4. Allowing the user access to administrative credentials/secret can present unauthorized access and prevent audit of the user as the credentials are being shared.

+5. Will the secrets ALL be stored in a single administrative namespace, or will one new namespace be created per secret?